CBIIT/NCI-DOE-Collab-Pilot3-Pathology-Reports-Hierarchical-Self-Attention-Network/README.md

-## Pathology Reports Hierarchical Self-Attention Networks (HiSAN)
+## Pathology Reports Hierarchical Self-Attention Network (HiSAN)

 ### Description
-This purpose of the HiSAN model is to automate information abstraction (e.g. Cancer site, laterality, behavior, etc.) from unstructured cancer pathology text reports using natural language processing (NLP) and information extraction from free-form texts.
+This purpose of the HiSAN model is to automate information abstraction (such as cancer site, laterality, behavior, and so on) from unstructured cancer pathology text reports using natural language processing (NLP) and information extraction from free-form texts.

 ### User Community
 Data scientists interested in classifying free form texts (such as pathology reports, clinical trials, abstracts, and so on).